 |Day 13||Depart Casablanca|

 After your tour of the mosque, meander the city's old town and stop for lunch at your leisure.
-There are many cafes and restaurants within the medina quarter.
+There are many cafés and restaurants within the medina.
 Then, continue your exploration with visits to Central Market, the Habous Quarter, or the Royal Palace.

-Day 3: Drive to Fes - Stop in Meknes and the Roman Ruins at Volubilis
+Day 3: Transfer to Fes via Meknes & Volubilis

 After breakfast, meet your driver to start today's journey to Fes.
 Your first stop is Meknes, a charming city with a smaller medina, allowing for a more leisurely pace without worrying about pushy shopkeepers.
 Your driver will lead you through the Ville Impériale area, where you can explore gardens and palaces, as well as the gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.